 Christmas moss is known to have a faster growth rate, denser, and more horizontally compared to Java moss.
 This favors making thicker walls, trees, and lawns in little time with less effort.

 Origin & Habitat

-Christmas moss according to the scientific classifications is from the Bryida subclass, Hypnaceae family, Vesicularia kind.
-In Latin is known as Vesicularia Montagnei, meaning “crying moss”.
-It is hard to tell where this moss natural habitat is, apparently they don’t have a certain place, but often their kind is encountered in the waters of India.
+Christmas moss, according to the scientific classifications, is from the Bryida subclass, Hypnaceae family, and Vesicularia kind.
+In Latin is known as Vesicularia Montagne, meaning “crying moss.”
+It is hard to tell where this moss’s natural habitat is.
+Apparently, they don’t have a certain place, but often their kind is encountered in the waters of India.
 However, it inhabits some areas of South-East Asia, China, and Japan.

-The plant is likely to stick to a substrate as well as different objects such as drown tree boles, snags, branches, and stones.
+The plant is likely to stick to a substrate as well as different objects such as drowned tree boles, snags, branches, and stones.
 Christmas Moss tends to grow in warm streaming water as a colony only when meeting a clean environment.
-This plant won’t survive in muddy water and it will die if the habitat suddenly gets polluted.
+This plant won’t survive in muddy water, and it will die if the habitat suddenly gets polluted.